gallenc/solent2Public/workup/experimental/session2/Exercise1c.md

 A list is simply a store of objects ordered by the order in which they are inserted.

-And we can see by looking at the javadoc that there are several differnt Known Implementing Classes indluding the ArrayList which we are using.
+And we can see by looking at the javadoc that there are several different Known Implementing Classes including the ArrayList which we are using.
 An ArrayList is simply a List implemented using a java Array https://docs.oracle.com/javase/8/docs/api/index.html?java/util/ArrayList.html